Cat Mate Elite Selective Cat Door Review

 HOW TO USE IT AS A TIMED CAT DOOR ONLY

-If you don’t have a problem with unwanted animals entering your house; you simply want a timed pet door.
-Maybe you just don’t want to open the door every morning to let the cat out nor looking for your feline friend all evenings to keep it inside at night.
+If you don’t have a problem with unwanted animals entering your house; you simply want a timed pet door because you don’t want to open the door every morning to let the cat out nor looking for your feline friend all evenings to keep it inside at night.
 This tip will help you:

 As the pet door does not lock in “training mode”, the solution is to tape the microchip disc to the inside of the cat door.
 This way, with the proper setting, the door will always open since the chip is right there to be read by the scanner.
 Your cat won’t need to use a collar tag and with the timer, it will be locked in at night and will have freedom in the morning to get out without your intervention.